Interested in learning all about zinc on a vegan diet?

-The trace mineral zinc is a essential to our survival and health and is required for over 300 enzymes to work properly.
+You see, the mineral zinc is a essential to our survival and health, and is required for over 300 enzymes to function properly.

-Getting enough of this nutrient is doable on a vegan diet, but can be a bit tricky if you're not familiar with the ins and outs of plant-based nutrition.
+Getting enough of this nutrient is crucial for optimal health, and certainly doable on a vegan diet.
+However it can be a bit tricky if you're not familiar with the ins and outs of plant-based nutrition.

 Zinc is an essential mineral involved in the immune system, protein synthesis, wound healing, hormone production, required for the production of 300 different enzymes and an array of other processes.

-There are two different factors that may influence zinc status negatively on a plant-based diet.
+So there are mainly two different factors that may negatively influence zinc status on a plant-based diet:

 Suddenly erasing this food group will reduce zinc intake.
 Which means we will have to replace it with plant foods high in zinc.

-The other aspect that might negatively impact zinc status is antinutrients that are found in legumes and whole grains.
+The other aspect that might negatively impact zinc status is antinutrients that are found in plant foods such as legumes and whole grains.

 It's been shown that a vegetarian diet, rich in phytate, increases the efficiency of your gut flora to degrade, or break down phytate.
 One particularly interesting study comparing low and high phytate diets found that the latter had a positive effect on iron absorption by 41%!

 While the study examined iron absorption, and not zinc, the results are still relevant.

 So phytate's negative impact on mineral bioavailability might not apply to the same degree to vegans, or a high-phytate diet, than to meateaters.